 Much of the rabbinic reasoning surrounding the definition of a shared and distinctive space is found in the Talmudic tractate called Eiruvin.
 The primary concern of the tractate is whether different types of spaces can be considered to be joined or separated for the purposes of transporting objects on Shabbat.
 B. Eiruvin 92a-b extends this question to the idea of a minyan for prayer.
 If a small space is open to a larger space, whether they are considered joined or not is determined by where the majority are located.
-If the leader is in the smaller space, and the minyan is in the larger space, it does not matter because it is as if $he^{30}$ is in the bigger space.
-However, if the leader is in the larger space, and the rest of the community in the smaller, he does not "drag" the group into the larger space.
+If the leader is in the smaller space, and the minyan is in the larger space, it does not matter because it is as if he is in the bigger space.
+However, if the leader is in the larger space.
 Rabbi Aaron Alexander offered a thoughtful analysis of this question with respect to constituting a minyan of individuals in adjacent spaces.
 What is relevant for the purposes of this discussion is that Eiruvin assumes that in order to constitute a minyan, ten must be present in the same physical space, as defined by halakhah.